jimmyycodes/Frugal-Finder/README.md

 [Build Link](https://drive.google.com/drive/folders/1VtWwrHwWZjd6j1pr5CO34eAwXnOIhk1B?usp=sharing).
 Open and install on the android device.

 * How to use the app: The app is currently in a demo state.
-Most featuers are a work in progress however to get a feel of what it would be like to use the app you may follow the app flow demonstrated in this video
+Most features are a work in progress however to get a feel of what it would be like to use the app you may follow the app flow demonstrated in this video

 https://youtu.be/TcvoPW6sT5U

-the flow is home screen -> search for grapes -> inspet your item -> add to cart
+the flow is home screen -> search for grapes -> inspect your item -> add to cart

 ### Make your own build